-Crowns are fixed prosthetic devices that cover up damaged teeth.
-Dentists usually recommend crowns if you have:
+Crowns are fixed prosthetic devices that encapsulate damaged teeth.
+Dentists usually recommend crowns to patients with:

 How long does a crown last?

-Crowns are durable and will usually last about 10-15 years.
-You should care for it as you would any of your other teeth with regular brushing and flossing.
-Call us today if you would like to learn more about how crowns can help restore your smile.
+Crowns are durable and will usually last from about 10 to 15 years.
+Patients should care for it as you would any of your other teeth with regular brushing and flossing.
+Call us today if you would like to learn more about how crowns can help restore your smile!